sparkfun/AD8232_Heart_Rate_Monitor/README.md

 Part Name - IMA Part-123 Not a Part345 Breakout
 ========================================

 [![Part Name](URL for picture of part
 *Part Name (SKU)*](URL for product on Sparkfun.com)

-Basic description of the part [The datasheet can be found here.](http://dlnmh9ip6v2uc.cloudfront.net/datasheets/Sensors/IMU/PS-MPU-9150A.pdf)
+Basic description of the part [The datasheet can be found here.](www.sparkfun.com)

-More information can be found on the Wiki for this repo.

-This part was created in Eagle vXXX, this firmware was created in Arduino vBlahBlahBlah, etc.
+This part was created in Eagle vXXX, this firmware was created in Arduino.

 Repository Contents
 -------------------

-* **/Enclosure** - 3D model of an enclosure designed for this particular part
-* **/Firmware** - Any firmware that the part ships with,
 * **/Fritzing** - Fritzing Example wiring images
 * **/Hardware** - All Eagle design files (.brd, .sch, .STL)
 * **/Libraries** - All Arduino libraries and board examples
 * **/Production** - Test bed files and production panel files
-* **/Software** - Any desktop based software used to work with this project.
-* **[Wiki](URL for GitHub Wiki) - Wiki with examples or helpful information for product

 Product Versions
 ----------------